When to Replace Your Old Boiler (And When to Have it Serviced)

 On the flip side, a friend’s about to upgrade his boiler (it still works), and it’s 22 years old!

-When the potential savings due to reduced energy consumption, outweigh the monthly cost of a new boiler that’s more energy efficient.
-To check that you can use this clickable form, get a price on screen, as well as the monthly finance cost for a new Worcester boiler.
+You should replace a boiler when the potential savings due to reduced energy consumption outweigh the monthly cost of the new boiler.
+To find out how much a new boiler may cost, you can use this clickable form from Heatable to get a price on screen.

-Or, when a boiler is out of warranty, and you’re faced with constant repair costs that span into the 100s of pounds.
+Another reason to consider a replacement is when your old boiler is out of warranty and you’re faced with constant repair costs that span into the 100s of pounds.

 Let’s start with the repair costs associated with an old boiler.
-Because unlike energy consumption, this isn’t a savings guestimate based on studies.
-It’s fact; it’s the money that your boiler is costing you every year.
+Unlike energy consumption, this isn’t a savings guestimate based on studies.
+It’s fact, it’s the money that your boiler is costing you every year.

-If you have a major failure on your boiler within the warranty period, your manufacturer should honour that warranty, and replace the offending parts.
+If you experience a major failure with your boiler within the warranty period, your manufacturer should honour that warranty and replace the offending parts.

-A typical example would be a pump, around £250 to replace.
-But, pumps are robust.
-If that’s given up the ghost, there’s a good chance other parts are about to follow suit.
+A typical example would be a pump, which costs around £250 to replace.
+That said, pumps are robust, so if yours has given up the ghost, there’s a good chance other parts are about to follow suit.

 Repair Costs & A Boiler Health Check

 It’s unlikely you’ll find a boiler repair company offering a specific service that gives you an overview of the current state of your appliance.
-But, there’s no harm in asking your engineer next time you have a service.
+However, there’s no harm in asking your Gas Safe engineer next time you’re getting boiler service.

-You’ll want to get them to assess expensive components for wear and damage, to get an overview of the condition your boiler is in.
-That means parts such as the:
+You’ll want to get them to assess expensive components for wear and damage to provide an overview of the boiler’s condition.
+This way, you can decide whether to get a new boiler or repair the old one.

 - Printed circuit board (PCB)